-193. Whaddon Drive, Chester Thanks to fellow collector Arlen Moulton for informing me of these Survivors.
-Situated on this cul-de-sac are two Concrete Utilities' 'Byway X' columns supporting 'Arc 3' top-entry brackets and Thorn Beta 5 35 W SOX lanterns.
+193. Whaddon Drive, Chester Situated on this cul-de-sac are two Concrete Utilities' 'Byway X' columns supporting 'Arc 3' top-entry brackets and Thorn Beta 5 35 Watt SOX lanterns.
 By 2019, SOX lighting generally was becoming a rarity on Cheshire's side roads, let alone un-sleeved concrete columns, and so to find two installations on the same street, in good condition, was unusual by this time.

 A miniature photocell is fitted to this lantern; however, as it is installed beneath the bracket, the lantern is likely to switch on early in the evening, and late the following morning.

 The CU logo is moulded into the column structure, whilst 'Concrete Utilities Ltd' is cast into the aluminium inspection door.
 The door itself employs the 'drop-latch' locking mechanism that was common to many of the Company's concrete lighting columns.

 The second installation is identical to the first, except that the lantern is positioned with the photocell facing forward this time.